What’s next? Saturday’s election verdict isn’t last step

 Members of Congress may object to returns from any state as they are announced.
 Objections must be made in writing by at least one member of the House and one in the Senate.
 If the objection meets certain requirements, each chamber meets separately to debate the objection for a maximum of two hours.
 Afterward, each chamber votes to accept or reject the objection.
 Back in joint session, the results of the respective votes are announced.
 Any objection to a state’s electoral vote has to be approved by both houses in order for any contested votes to be excluded.

 If neither presidential candidate wins at least 270 electoral votes, the House decides the election, based on the 12th Amendment to the Constitution.
-If required, the House would elect the president through a majority vote.
+If required, the House would elect the president.
+Each state delegation has one vote and it takes 26 votes to win.

 — Jan.
 20: The president-elect is sworn into office on Inauguration Day.